Home Luxury Real Estate Acreage & Equestrian Homes

 From there, we evaluate beyond the listing sheet — topography, land usability, outbuilding condition, well and septic status, zoning, road access, and the realistic cost of any improvements you'd need to make.
 We've worked with acreage properties across all nine counties in the greater Triad and understand the differences between them at a parcel level.

-Aerial view of luxury home on acreage — drone photography for acreage property marketing
+Aerial drone view of luxury home on acreage for property marketing

 Selling on Acreage

-Acreage Properties Need Marketing That Shows the Land
+Acreage Listings Need Marketing That Shows the Land

 Mantle's acreage listing strategy is built to sell the full asset:

-• Outbuilding documentation — barn specs, equipment shelter dimensions, fencing type and linear footage, riding arena details, and any agricultural improvements
+• Outbuilding documentation — barn specs, fencing type, riding arena details

-• Land-forward marketing copy that leads with the acreage, the privacy, and the lifestyle — not the granite countertops
+• Land-forward marketing copy that leads with acreage, privacy, and lifestyle

-• Acreage-specific pricing that accounts for per-acre value by tier, improvement replacement cost, and the specific county's demand profile
+• Acreage-specific pricing accounting for per-acre value by tier

 Frequently Asked Questions